 If the letter shows that this debt is not valid for any of these reasons, send the debt collection agency another letter.
 In this letter, inform them that you dispute the debt and instruct them not to contact you anymore about it.
 Use the first or third sample letter on the CFPB site as a model.

 Should I Pay This Debt?

-There are virtually no scenarios in which you will benefit by paying a debt that is beyond the statute of limitations.
-Zombie debt is so cheap precisely because it is uncollectable.
-The collection agency profits by the debtors they can convince to pay, even if those debtors aren’t legally required to pay.
+There are few scenarios in which you will benefit by paying a valid debt beyond the statute of limitations.
+Zombie debt is so cheap precisely because it is uncollectible.
+The collection agency profits from the debtors they can convince to pay, even if those debtors aren’t legally required to pay.

-Many debt collection agencies motivate debtors to pay by using guilt, the debtor’s lack of knowledge, or by instilling fear.
-But if the debt is beyond the statute of limitations, which can vary greatly by state and the nature of the debt, you are not required to pay anything.
+Many debt collection agencies motivate debtors to pay by using guilt, fear, or the debtor’s lack of knowledge.
+But if the debt is beyond the statute of limitations, you are not required to pay anything.

 What Protections Does the Fair Debt Collections Practices Act Provide?

 The Act provides several important measures to protect consumers from being harassed when companies attempt to collect debts.
 It also lays out strict rules on debt collection practices.
-The most important is enforcing a statute of limitations on collecting old debts.
+Under the law, debt collectors cannot:

-- Debt collectors are required to refrain from lying in any way about the debt, or about what will happen to you if you don’t pay it.
+- Lie to you in any way about the debt, or about what will happen to you if you don’t pay it.

-- They’re prohibited from passing on false information about the debt, including to credit reporting agencies.
+- Pass on false information about the debt, including to credit reporting agencies.